Diabetes Preoperative Care

 - Total pancreatectomy.

-Patients are assessed either in person or via a telephone consultation and pre-operative and postoperative medication advice is provided.
-If you have any concerns regarding the medication leaflet advice please contact the Diabetes Centre.
-A summary of the diabetes day of surgery plan is placed into the notes.
+Patients are assessed either in person or via a telephone consultation.
+Individualised pre-operative and post-operative diabetes medication advice is provided.
+A summary of the diabetes day of surgery plan is placed into the medical notes.

 We aim to improve communication across the multidisciplinary team involved with your surgery.
 We liaise with the surgeon and anaesthetist as needed and also your GP/ Practice nurse so that follow up is in place post operatively as needed.

 We try to see you on the day of surgery.
-If you have a planned inpatient stay then we will follow you up on the ward as required, so your discharge is not delayed due to diabetes.
+If you stay in hospital after your planned operation we will follow you up on the ward as required, so your discharge is not delayed due to diabetes.